joelbloch/poc-k8s/app/k8s/azure/readme.md

 # DEPLOYMENT AND TEST OF THE POC ON AZURE

-The POC is composed of several modules.
+The POC is composed of several modules : app-server, web-server, central-session-manager, local-session-manager.
 - A docker image must be created for each module.
 - The docker images must be pushed to the Azure Container Registry
 - The docker images configuration files must be copied to the azure file share.

-- The application can then be deployed and tested.
+The application can then be deployed and tested.

 ## 1 - Setup Azure components to deploy the POC
 We need to create the Azure Container Registry, Azure File Share, Azure Postgres Database and install the Nginx Ingress Controller on Azure.
+The Ingress Controller will route the traffic to the different services based on the URL requested, and managed the session affinity for stateful services.

-Navigate to the `\poc-k8s\azure-setup` and follow instructions listed in the readme.md.
-Don't fall into an infinite loop if you just did it though.
+Navigate to the `\poc-k8s\azure-setup` and follow instructions listed in the readme.md, then come back here and follow the next step to proceed.

 ## 2 - Deploy the POC Configuration files.